GSG-K3/react-weather/README.md

-# simple weather App that do the following:<br>
+# simple weather App that do the following:
-1-Default weather information
+<br> 1-Default weather information
-2-Add the city name and git the weather information and photo of this city
+<br> 2-Add the city name and git the weather information and photo of this city

  # How to run :